2026 Allulose Review: What It Is and How To Use It Right

 Does the body digest allulose?

-• Allulose goes through a fast & partial absorption in the small intestine: About 70% of the allulose we consume is rapidly absorbed (within 1 hour) in the small intestine and passes into the bloodstream.
+Allulose goes through a fast & partial absorption in the small intestine: About 70% of the allulose we consume is rapidly absorbed (within 1 hour) in the small intestine and passes into the bloodstream.
 The kidneys remove allulose from the bloodstream, and it is cleared from plasma in 24 hours — eliminated intact [without any decomposition] in urine.
 Consuming allulose with foods slows absorption.

-• Bacteria metabolize allulose in the large intestine: About 30% of the allulose we eat — the portion not absorbed in the small intestine — is transported to the large intestine, where it is "poorly" fermented in the large intestine, providing no more than 0.4 kcal/g.
+Bacteria metabolize allulose in the large intestine: About 30% of the allulose we eat — the portion not absorbed in the small intestine — is transported to the large intestine, where it is "poorly" fermented in the large intestine, providing no more than 0.4 kcal/g.
 It means that allulose may be fermented or excreted unchanged in feces.
 The low caloric value of allulose stems from the fact that microbes metabolize it, and we obtain its energy indirectly.
 So, even though we cannot metabolize it, bacteria in the lower digestive tract can.
 Because of that, allulose still provides 5 to 10% of their calories of common sugars.
 Based on this evidence, the FDA determined that allulose is minimally metabolized in the human body.

 How Much Allulose Is Too Much?

 The potential for D-allulose to cause a laxative effect is well documented.
 If you want to know what “too much” actually looks like in practice, you're in the right place.
-It’s important to know that individual tolerance to allulose can vary.
-It depends on whether allulose is consumed in large amounts, after fasting, or with other foods.
-Here's what you should know.

-• Our bodies can easily break down and digest common sugars, but not rare sugars.
+Our bodies can easily break down and digest common sugars, but not rare sugars.
 Like sugar alcohols (polyols), rare sugars are classified as low-digestible carbohydrates.
-Some of the amounts we ingest pass INTACT into our large intestine, where it may be fermented by gut bacteria and may act osmotically by drawing water from the body, causing gastrointestinal issues.
+Some of the amounts we ingest pass INTACT into our large intestine, where they may be fermented by gut bacteria and may act osmotically by drawing water from the body, causing gastrointestinal issues.

-• Allulose is self-limiting for most people: One upside of allulose is that if you have too much, your gut will warn you fast, long before it becomes a habit of overdoing it.
+Allulose is self-limiting for most people: One upside of allulose is that if you have too much, your gut will warn you fast, long before it becomes a habit of overdoing it.
 That feedback helps most people naturally stay within their personal comfort zone.

-• Wondering if the FDA look at how much allulose people could consume before laxative effects were consistently observed?
+Wondering if the FDA looked at how much allulose people could consume before laxative effects were consistently observed?
 Yes—this is what’s referred to as a No Observed Adverse Effect Level (NOAEL).
 However, this is not a promise that everyone will tolerate that amount.
-The FDA reviewed both animal and human data in allulose's GRAS notices, including a study by Iida et al. (2007), and accepted the reported NOAEL in grams per kg of body weight per day:
+The FDA reviewed both animal and human data in allulose's GRAS notices, including a study by Iida et al. (2007), and accepted the reported NOAEL in grams per kg of body weight (bw) per day:

 👨🏻⚖️ Allulose NOAEL for men = 0.5 g/kg bw/d